mitre/hipcheck/site/content/rfds/0004-plugin-api.md

   interaction via gRPC.
 - Validating policy-specific configuration with the policy plugins, reporting errors out to the user.

+We'll likely want to offer an `--offline` flag and/or configuration item which the user could use to tell Hipcheck _not_ to download plugins itself.
+In that case, it would be up to the user to place plugins into the Hipcheck plugin cache themselves.

 At the end of this stage, all of Hipcheck's plugins are running, their configurations have been validated and set, and Hipcheck is prepared to